simku22/group-4-final-project-proposal/README.md

 First Meeting: 5/3 1-2pm

 ### Abstract

-No more than three sentences that summarize your project.
-Focus on the very most important aspects.
-We are going to analyze data that represents equipment losses from the Russia-Ukraine war in order to decipher how the war has been impacting both countries on an economical level.
+Our projects intention is to analyze and represent equipment losses from the Russia-Ukraine war in order to demonstrate the social and economic impact on both countries.
+We are employing a variety of data visualization tools, two robust datasets representing Ukraine and Russia respectively, and publicly collected datasets about Russian Sanctions to further our research.
+Through our work we hope to make apparent large-scale differences in war propaganda and attitudes from both parties, and its relation to equipment losses specifically.

 ### Keywords
 Data visualization, Misinformation, Conflict, Welfare, Public-Health